prebid/prebid.github.io/dev-docs/modules/aaxBlockmeterRtdProvider.md

 ## Overview

-The module enables publishers to measure traffic coming from visitors using adblockers.
+The module enables publishers with an AAX relationship to measure traffic coming from visitors using adblockers.

 AAX can also help publishers monetize this traffic by allowing them to serve [acceptable ads](https://acceptableads.com/about/) to these adblock visitors and recover their lost revenue.
 [Reach out to us](https://www.aax.media/try-blockmeter/) to know more.